It is in your moments of decision that your destiny is shaped. – Tony Robbins

 We say “I don’t know if I’m going to start a business.
 I don’t know what I want to do.
 I don’t know how.”

 It feels important to be confused.
 But it’s not.
-It doesn’t serve a higher purpose for you.
+In fact, it doesn’t serve a higher purpose for you.

 3. Fear and doubt do not mean stop or that something has gone wrong